-Your income streams might include employment outside of your art business, but I’m going to focus on diversifying how you make money from your art.
+Your income streams might include employment outside of your art business, but I want to focus on diversifying how you make money from your art.

-For example, if you teach art, there might be money from both online and in-person classes.
-Additional funds might come from how-to books and information products.
+For example, if teaching is one of your incomes streams, you might break down that money into income from online classes and in-person classes.
+Additional funds might come from how-to books and informational products.

-They’re all information based and marketed to the same audience.
+They’re all related to instructing and marketed to the same audience.

-Likewise, you could probably market products with your art on them in a single place, such as note cards, note pads, and calendars.
+Likewise, you might make products with your art and have separate smaller streams from note cards, note pads, and calendars.

 When It’s Silly to Have Multiple Income Streams

 Diversifying income sources from your art is tempting.
 You might think, More stuff=More money!
 Watch it.

 As I described above, some sources make sense together because they are marketed to the same audience.
 Other times, they’re completely separate businesses.

 One example is licensing.
 There is an entirely separate audience for licensed art than for original fine art.
 The people and venues you work with are different.